Fraud Network Detection

 networkId, use this method.

-- In the Dashboard, go to the Applicants menu and select the Applicant Networks tab.
+- In the Dashboard, go to the Applicants menu and select the Networks tab.
 Here, you can see the list of fraud networks associated with your applicants.

 - In an applicant profile, scroll down to the Applicant Networks block and find information on the fraud networks related to the applicant.